 Properly cooled and on to the barbecue

-All the ingredients have been bought, the barbecue is hot and it’s finally time to get going.
-The food for barbecuing, in particular meat products, should find their way as quickly as possible from the fridge on to the barbecue in order to prevent unwanted bacteria from spreading.
+All the ingredients have been bought, the charcoal is hot and it’s finally time to get going.
+The food for barbecuing, in particular meat products, should find their way as quickly as possible from the fridge on to the hot surface in order to prevent unwanted bacteria from spreading.
 In most cases, this is easy to achieve at home in the garden, but may be slightly more problematic in the park.
 It is therefore worth using a cooling bag or mobile chest cooler with cold storage accumulator.
 This not only benefits you in terms of safe food, but you can also enjoy a refreshing drink on a summer evening.

-It’s finally time to barbecue!
+It’s finally time to BBQ!

 When cooking meat on the barbecue, you should bear in mind that escaping meat juices and fat can form harmful substances when burning.
 This occurs not only on the traditional charcoal barbecue but also on the electric barbecue.
 The harmful substances can be reduced by draining off the meat beforehand and not cooking directly over the embers.
 For example, you can place an aluminium tray underneath the meat to do this.